tomy2105/KnowledgeNotes/cpp/cpp11.md

 ``class_name& class_name::operator= ( [const and/or volatile] class_name&& other)``

 Identical in usage and restrictions to move constructor (apart from need to protect from self-assignment).

-Although argument can be const per specification it is seldom so, because it "interferes" with "stealing" the resource from it.

 More info can be found [here](https://en.cppreference.com/w/cpp/language/move_assignment).